qualiatouch/qualiatouch-plugin/doc/phonesensor.md

 ## Instructions

 1. On the smartphone, open the PhyPhox app, select a sensor (among supported sensors of course), and in the top-right menu, select the option to allow remote control.
 This will open a webserver in the app, accessible from the local network, and the app will display the ip and port of the webserver.
-This will make the data available from the PhyPhox VCV module.
+This will make the data available from the PhoneSensor module.
-2. Select the same type of sensor in the parameters (right-click menu) of the module.
+2. Select the same type of sensor in the parameters (right-click menu) of the PhoneSensor module.
 3. Set the ip/port in the parameters of the module.
 4. Use the X/Y/Z outputs of the module to command everything you want.